 Adapting to the rapid changes in higher education requires the tracking and understanding of domestic and international shifts.
 This is no small task.
 Fortunately, author and higher education administrator of more than forty years, Marguerite J. Dennis, has researched the trends currently shaping higher education and provided the following list of the changes she believes deserve the most consideration:

-- Competency-based education is booming: At least 600 institutions of higher learning are planning to implement competency-based degree programs.
+Acceptance of competency-based learning, a system of instruction, assessment, grading, and academic reporting that is based on students demonstrating that they have learned the knowledge and skills they are expected to learn as they progress through their education, is growing.
+At least 600 institutions of higher learning are planning to implement competency-based degree programs.
 That’s up from 50 schools with active programs in 2014.

 The trends above suggest higher education administrators must be willing to explore new strategies to adapt to shifting learning and business models.
 Read the full article from Enrollment Management Report to learn how several institutions are reacting to these trends.